mynameajeff/toyeso/README.md

     - Capitals are optional for keywords, but are not for special use characters(such as i or $)

-    ~ Every program must define the size of the Imemory (the place for storing constant numbers int, or float.)

     - Before the START statement, (which must occupy the first five character spaces of a line), commmenting is allowed because, the interpreter